algorithmacademy/AlgoAcademy/README.md

 but wanted to test it first.

-I have decided to open source the _foundational exercises_ portion of the program in these files initially, and will work to open source the homework and mentoring part of it,  also in upcoming weeks.
+I have decided to open source the _foundational exercises_ portion of the program in these files initially, and will work to open source the homework and mentoring part of it soon.

 As I'm curating files from the private different repos, some parts might be missing.
 I'll track them down and fix it.